- Teaching Remotely

 Cyber Security is important, and as we transition to a virtual campus it is important to understand what that means for you.
 This handout provides five important tips to ensure your safety.

-In our new remote modality, if you need Graphics support for your Canvas classroom, we can help.
+If you need Graphics support for your Canvas classroom, we can help.
 Email: Cuyamaca.Graphics@gcccd.edu with as much notice as possible (1-2 weeks preferred.)

 Financial Aid & Scholarships Office